lzhzzzzwill/MOFh6/README.md

 - Retrieving scientific literature through compliance-driven data-mining scripts to supply source material for the MOFh6 workflow, click on [refer](https://github.com/lzhzzzzwill/MOFh6/tree/main/refer) to learn more.

+### request
+- Responsible for delivering pore structure parameters of specified MOFs and enabling in-depth structural exploration within MOFh6.

+### ulanggraph
+- CEO agent appointed by LangGraph to coordinate and manage the execution of all agents and tools.

+### main.py
+To run MOFh6 locally, please review the folder descriptions above to configure the environment correctly.
+For quick access without local setup, we also provide an online [app](https://huggingface.co/spaces/Willlzh/MOFh6), ready to use, no installation required.

-If you want to use this tool, please cite:
+### If you want to use this tool, please cite:
 ```bibtex
 @misc{lin2025reshapingmofstextmining,
       title={Reshaping MOFs text mining with a dynamic multi-agents framework of large language model},